-Results 1–10 of 15 for "Guidelines"X related to "APA members appointed to the APA Policy..."
-Refine Your Search Refine Your Search TopicTherapy (6)Ethics (3)Aging (1)Disability (1)Marriage & divorce (1) 2 more... [+] Parenting (1)Sexuality (1)Hide detailsDocument TypeGuidelinesXYear2013 (1)2012 (1)2011 (6)2010 (1)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1) Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for Psychological Practice with Lesbian, Gay, and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay, and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships, and the education and training of psychologists.Guidelines (February 2011)2.Guidelines for Assessment of and Intervention with Persons with DisabilitiesGuidelines to help psychologists conceptualize and implement more effective, fair and ethical psychological assessments and interventions with persons with disabilities by making their practices more accessible and disability-sensitive, enhancing their working relationships with clients with disabilities, and more.
-Adopted by APA Council of Representatives on February 18, 2011.Guidelines (January 2011)3.Guidelines for PractitionersAPA has approved practice guidelines and related criteria in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.Guidelines (January 2010)4.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.
-Guidelines 5.Practice Guidelines Regarding Psychologists' Involvement in Pharmacological IssuesThis is a guide for psychologists involved in prescribing psychiatric medications concerning what they must consider including their own competence and attitudes; their patients' age, gender, health and ethnicity; possible side effects; and evaluation and review of proposed and existing practice guidelines.Guidelines (December 2011)6.Guidelines for the Evaluation of Dementia and Age-Related Cognitive DeclineThrough training, expertise and neuropsychological tests, psychologists should assess changes in memory and cognitive functioning and distinguish normal changes from pathology.Guidelines (February 2011)7.Division Guidelines Adopted as APA PolicyGuidelines developed by divisions and later accepted as APA policy, including multicultural education, practice with women and girls, and pharmacological issues.Guidelines 8.Guidelines for Psychological Practice in Health Care Delivery SystemsThese guidelines are intended to assist psychologists, other health care providers, administrators in health care delivery systems and the public to conceptualize the roles and responsibilities of psychologists in these diverse contexts.Guidelines (January 2013)9.Determination and Documentation of the Need for Practice GuidelinesThis report by the APA Board of Professional Affairs Committee on Professional Practice and Standards (COPPS) expands on Section 2.2 of the "Criteria for practice guideline development and evaluation," which states that practice guidelines should be written only when there is a clearly demonstrated and documented need.
-Guidelines 10.Guidelines for Submitting ProposalsProvide a brief summary of the story or non-fiction work.
+Results 1–10 of 14 for "Guidelines"X related to "APA members appointed to the APA Policy..."
+Refine Your Search Refine Your Search TopicTherapy (5)Ethics (3)Aging (1)Disability (1)Lesbian, gay, bisexual, transgender (1) 2 more... [+] Marriage & divorce (1)Parenting (1)Hide detailsDocument TypeGuidelinesXYear2013 (2)2012 (1)2011 (6)Author/ContributorAPA Presidential Task Force on the Assessment of Age-Consistent Memory Decline and Dementia (1) Results 1–10 of 14 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Guidelines for Psychological Practice with Lesbian, Gay and Bisexual ClientsThese guidelines provide practitioners with a frame of reference for the treatment of lesbian, gay and bisexual clients, and basic information and further references in the areas of assessment, intervention, identity, relationships and the education and training of psychologists.Guidelines (February 2011)2.Guidelines for Assessment of and Intervention with Persons with DisabilitiesGuidelines to help psychologists conceptualize and implement more effective, fair and ethical psychological assessments and interventions with persons with disabilities by making their practices more accessible and disability-sensitive, enhancing their working relationships with clients with disabilities, and more.
+Adopted by APA Council of Representatives on February 18, 2011.Guidelines (January 2011)3.APA Guidelines for PractitionersAPA has approved a variety of practice guidelines and related criteria as APA policy in such areas as multicultural practice, child custody evaluations, and treatment of gay, lesbian and bisexual clients.
+Guidelines 4.Practice Guidelines Regarding Psychologists' Involvement in Pharmacological IssuesThis is a guide for psychologists involved in prescribing psychiatric medications concerning what they must consider including their own competence and attitudes; their patients' age, gender, health and ethnicity; possible side effects; and evaluation and review of proposed and existing practice guidelines.Guidelines (December 2011)5.Division Guidelines Adopted as APA PolicyGuidelines developed by divisions and later accepted as APA policy, including multicultural education, practice with women and girls, and pharmacological issues.Guidelines 6.Guidelines for the Evaluation of Dementia and Age-Related Cognitive ChangeThrough training, expertise and neuropsychological tests, psychologists should assess changes in memory and cognitive functioning and distinguish normal changes from pathology.Guidelines (February 2011)7.Implementing Regulations Frequently Used in Program ReviewRegulations used for doctoral, internships and postdoctoral programs are reviewed along with the guidelines and principles for accreditation.Guidelines 8.Guidelines for Psychological Practice in Health Care Delivery SystemsThese guidelines are intended to assist psychologists, other health care providers, administrators in health care delivery systems and the public to conceptualize the roles and responsibilities of psychologists in these diverse contexts.Guidelines (January 2013)9.Guidelines for Submitting ProposalsProvide a brief summary of the story or non-fiction work.
 Be sure to specify the psychological issue or situation you are addressing.
 Send a complete story or non-fiction manuscript, table of contents, and all end matter (reference list, additional resources, afterword).
-We do not accept proposals on the basis of a query letter or partial manuscript.Guidelines Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Guidelines"X related to "APA members appointed to the APA Policy..."
+We do not accept proposals on the basis of a query letter or partial manuscript.Guidelines 10.Guidelines for Ethical Conduct in the Care and Use of AnimalsThese guidelines were developed by the American Psychological Association for use by psychologists working with nonhuman animals.
+They are informed by Section 8.09 of the Ethical Principles of Psychologists and Code of Conduct (APA, 2010).Guidelines (February 2012) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 14 for "Guidelines"X related to "APA members appointed to the APA Policy..."